 If it is not always a sign of a happy cat, then, what else could it be?

 How Does Your Kitty Purr?

 A cat’s purr is one of the most mysterious natural occurrences.
 This is because there is no purring organ unlike with the other vocalizations of various animal species.

-An older theory on purr production says that the purring sound is a consequence of blood flow turbulence in the kitty’s chest, but there is very little evidence regarding this theory.
+An older theory on purr production says that the purring sound is a consequence of blood flow turbulence in the kitty’s chest.
+But there is very little evidence regarding this theory.

-As a kitty inhales and exhales, the amount of air passing through the larynx and pharynx alters at high speeds, something that roaring cats and other animals including us are unable to do.
+As a kitty inhales and exhales, the amount of air passing through the larynx and pharynx alters at high speeds; something that roaring cats and other animals, including us, are unable to do.
 How is this possible?

-Your house tabby, small wildcats, cheetahs, snow leopards, and cougars have a special timer in their brains that sends about 25 electrical pulses per second to a certain muscle in the kitty’s voice box, allowing the vocal folds to swing together at one pulse and swing apart at another pulse.
+Your house tabby, small wildcats, cheetahs, snow leopards, and cougars have a special timer in their brains that sends about 25 electrical pulses per second to a certain muscle in the kitty’s voice box; allowing the vocal folds to swing together at one pulse and swing apart at another pulse.

 A feline’s purr is also different from other mammals’ purrs.
 Rabbits, for example, use their front teeth rather than their laryngeal folds to purr.
 Elephants don’t use neural signals for muscle control.